jakebeamish/Penplotting.js/README.md

+# Plotting.js

-This is a dependency-free JavaScript framework for making generative art in SVG format for penplotters.
+plotting.js is a dependency-free JavaScript framework for making generative art in SVG format for penplotters.

 > [!NOTE]
 > This is a work in progress, and is likely to change in future updates.